mjordan/islandora_batch_load_children/README.md

 # Islandora Batch Load Children

-Islandora batch module for ingesting objects that are children of other objects.x
+Islandora batch module for ingesting objects that are children of other objects.
+The original use case for this module was to load fold-out "pages" in a digitized scrapbook.
+The scrapbook itself was ingested using the book content model, and the fold-outs were then ingested using this module as children of the book pages they were attached to.

 ## Preparing the child files